 - In a single deck game with soft 17, hit on a 9-7 against the dealer’s ace upcard (instead of surrendering).

-- In addition, if the hard 16 is the result of a pair split, then stop (instead of hitting).
+- Additionally, if the hard 16 is the result of a pair split, then stop (instead of hitting).

 - In the case of a multi-card 16, you should instead stand against the dealer’s 10 upcard.
 The reasons are the following: